-Wellington Shire Council is responsible for minimising the impact of European wasps, bees and mosquitos on the shire.
+Information on minimising the impact of European wasps, bees and mosquitos throughout the municipality.

 Bees are an important part of our environment.
 Bees typically swarm in spring when a queen and part of the honey bee colony leave the parent colony to establish a new hive.